beoptimal369/poppins/README.md

 - Larger logits mean the model thinks that token is more likely
 - Logits aren't probabilities (they don't sum to 1 & they can be negative)
 - Logits tells us, how compatible a token is w/ the current hidden state

-### What is a hidden state (h)?
-- A hidden state is a token vector after it has passed through one or more layers of the network
-- Hidden b/c
-    - Internal
-    - Not directly visible
-    - Intermediate representations
-- Identifies what the model “knows” about the context

-### What is the final hidden state?
-- The last layer’s output (used to predict next token)

 ### What is softmax?